rjacaac211/AI-Agent-Lab-RJ/docker/aiagent/README.md

   2. Passes that message to `MainAgent().invoke(user_message)`.
   3. Returns the AI agent’s response in JSON form.

-This route demonstrates how the system ties together: a user message flows from the Flask endpoint → `MainAgent` → `QueryQuestDBTool` → returns final output as text.
+This route demonstrates how the system ties together: a user message flows from the Flask endpoint → `MainAgent` → `Tool` → returns final output as text.

 ### **4.6. `app/routes/health_routes.py`**
 - **Blueprint**: `health_bp`